flare-foundation/governance-proposals/FIP/FIP_10.md

 ## 1. Brief Description

-To achieve Flare’s mission as a layer 1 enshrined-oracle network that offers total security for all protocols, this proposal intends to implement a new incentive structure across the entire Flare network.
+To achieve Flare’s mission as a layer 1 enshrined-oracle network where all protocols operate under the same trust assumptions as the network, this proposal intends to implement a new incentive structure across the entire Flare network.

 The new incentive structure aims to: